 The real magic is the efficiency, a conventional electric heater will take 1 Watt of electricity and convert it into exactly 1 Watt of heat.
 But a heat pump harvests heat rather than generating heat, as such they can typically make around 4 Watts of heat for every 1 Watt of electricity used.
 And that in a nutshell is why there is such a big push for heat pumps to bring down our overall energy use.

 But isn’t it expensive to heat with electricity?
 Traditionally yes that is the case, but thanks to the 1:4 energy gain an electrically powered heat pump can have the same running costs as a gas boiler, and once a house goes ‘off-gas’ there is a saving to be made on the no longer needed gas standing charges.
+However, running costs are very much dependant on the quality of installation and correct operating.

 The refrigerants that heat pumps rely on have traditionally been in the spotlight due to ozone depleting side effects and their Global Warming Potential, but GWP’s are now far lower and decreasing rapidly as heat pump start to use R290 (propane) which has a negligible effect, and ozone depleting gases are a thing of the past.